• Home

 ❤️About This Recipe

-And why it is my favorite meat!
+And why is it my favorite meat?

-Duck roasted to perfection is many people's favorite meat!
-Duck is an excellent alternative to chicken and will be well received by all who partake.
-Preparing duck for special occasions like Christmas, Easter or any other religious or secular festivity is a tradition for many people and a real treat any time you decide to serve it.
+• Preparing duck for special occasions like Christmas, Easter, or any other religious or secular festivity is a tradition for many people and a real treat any time you decide to serve it.

-Duck meat is darker than chicken or turkey but is still considered white meat.
-It is a leaner meat because the fat is concentrated around the outer carcass of the bird to keep them warm while in the water and to make them more buoyant.
-Steps 1 & 2 in the instructions below will be important to follow so the fat ends up in the bottom of your roasting pan and will ensure lean duck breasts.
+• Steps 1 & 2 in the instructions below will be important to follow so the fat ends up in the bottom of your roasting pan and will ensure lean duck breasts.

-The breast of a duck is rich, tender, and succulent.
-It has a stronger taste than industry raised chicken and turkey, slightly gamey perhaps, but nothing like traditional game meats like venison or deer.
-It easily becomes the favorite of many people when they try it for the first time.
-Because of its stronger flavor than other types of poultry, it lends itself to a variety of famous preparations that have become popular over the years, like Duck In Orange Sauce, easy Cherry Sauced Duck Breasts, or Duck Hors d'Oeuvres.
+• It easily becomes the favorite of many people when they try it for the first time.
+Because of its stronger flavor than other types of poultry, it lends itself to a variety of famous preparations that have become popular over the years, like Duck in Orange Sauce, easy Cherry-Sauced Duck Breasts, or Duck Hors d'Oeuvres.

 📝Ingredient List